chloechsu/retailgas/README.md

 [2.
 ARIMA](ARIMA_model.html)
 [3.
 Logistic Regression](logistic_regression.html)

+(Please download the linked html files to view Jupyter notebooks.)

 The predictors include: crude oil and gasoline spot prices, as well as crude oil and gasoline stocks.
 All data are from [U.S. Energy Information